NathanKolpa/serva/kernel/README.md

 - Reimplement the frame allocator with the buddy allocator algorithm.
 - Implement `Drop` for MemoryMapper, which deallocates all owned tables.
 - Kernel syscalls should start from a big number, so not to cause any ABI conflicts.
+- Implement ThreadRef, and pass this to each syscall.
+Remove all block currents and use this value instead.

 Should have: